Why you should give up driving for Lent

 Transport is the biggest source for both air and noise pollution in the UK.
 According to charity Environmental Protection UK, “In town centres and alongside busy roads, motor vehicles are responsible for most local pollution and most environmental noise.”

-According to an article in the BBC last December, the UK saw a drop of 13% of our CO2 emissions as the world collectively saw its biggest annual reduction since World War II.
+According to an article in the BBC in December 2020, the UK saw a drop of 13% of our CO2 emissions as the world collectively saw its biggest annual reduction since World War II.

 It’s clear – the collective impact of driving those shorter journeys where we could perhaps instead walk or cycle is having a damaging impact on our environment.

-Given the unique situation we find ourselves during this Lent, where we’re all encouraged to stay local and the demands for longer distance travel are less present, now’s the time to ditch the car (it won’t mind I’m sure) and be a bit more active.
+So whether it's the future of the world or your wallet, this Lent is the time to ditch the car (it won’t mind I’m sure) and be a bit more active.

 For the next 40 days, Cycling UK is encouraging everyone to aim to use their bike (or feet) for those shorter journeys where you might have been tempted to drive previously.